Updated March 2, 2020

 What does EBA not include?

 Unit 1 starts with an assessment of your current blog, so the assumption is you’ve already started a blog.
-If you haven’t, I have a free step-by-step guide here.
+If you haven’t, I have a quick (free) step-by-step guide here.

 Technical help is not a main focus of EBA either.

 I don’t know how many of the 11,000 EBA students have been successful.
 By “successful” I mean have established an ongoing, profit-generating blogging business after completing the course.

 I do know EBA has been a disappointment for some.
 I know this from emails I’ve personally received and from discussions I’ve seen online.
 This is not unusual though.
 Not everyone loves every product.

 How much direct access to Ruth will I get?

 As explained above, Platinum students will get the most direct access to Ruth.
 She will hold weekly meetings for Platinum students and will host a one-day live event.